pygame-community/pygame-ce/docs/reST/ref/geometry.rst

    The `Circle` class provides many useful methods for collision, transformation, and intersection.
    A `Circle` can be created from a combination of a pair of coordinates that represent the center of the circle and a radius.
-Circles can also be created from python objects that are already a `Circle` or have an attribute named "circle".
+Circles can also be created from python objects that are already a `Circle` (effectively copying the circle) or have an attribute named "circle".

    Specifically, to construct a circle you can pass the x, y, and radius values as separate arguments or inside a sequence(list or tuple).